 What charities do you donate to?

-You can see the full list of our donations on our google docs spreadsheet
+to see the full list of our donations on our google docs spreadsheet.

 How much money does the founder, Dave Applegate, and other team members make?